TM

 Is it normal to feel this scared about leaving a stable job?

 Absolutely—and not just normal, but nearly universal.
 Research shows that 68% of professionals who dream of leaving corporate struggle primarily with fear, not logistics.
-Your fear is a sign that you're taking this seriously, that you understand the stakes, and that you're intelligent enough to recognise uncertainty.
+Your fear is a sign that you're taking this seriously, that you understand the stakes, and that you're intelligent enough to recognize uncertainty.
 The goal isn't to eliminate fear—it's to develop the tools to act despite it.

 What if my fears actually come true?
 What if I do fail?